dylantcon/schedule-manager/README.md

 I plan on creating 'dash.cpp' as a "dashboard" for the schedule app, and then when I learn enough about GUI design and graphical programming, I will make 'io.cpp' to interface with the preexisting code to display said dashboard in the window.
-Meanwhile, the program will just interface with the terminal using some simple, crappy text-based UI.
+Meanwhile, the program will just interface with the terminal using some simple, text-based UI.
 I am excited to see where this goes!